ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 In µVision, go to **Project - Options for Target** and click on the **C/C++ (AC6)** tab.
 Unselect **Short enums/wchar** and rebuild the project:

 ![Unselect short enums/wchar](./compiler_settings.png)

 {{% /notice %}}

+{{% notice Note %}}
+If you are using libraries in your project that have been built with short enums/wchars (for example the MDK-Middleware), you need to use the RTX5 source code variant in your project as otherwise the linker will fail, even when unselecting the "Short enums/wchar" option.
+{{% /notice %}}